cucac/truenas-influxdb-grafana/README.md

 	$ sudo systemctl start influxdb
 	$ sudo systemctl --type=service --state=active | grep influxdb

-Visit https://docs.influxdata.com/influxdb/v1.8/introduction/get-started/ for more info to create user, password and database to accpet TrueNAS output.
-While there get to know how to assign user priviledge to database.
-But before doing that we need to get into InfluxDB shell command by issuing this command where -host/-port are said at the beginning
+Visit https://docs.influxdata.com/influxdb/v1.8/introduction/get-started/ for more info to create admin user and password to accpet TrueNAS output.
+While there get to know how to assign user priviledge to.
+But before doing that we need to get into InfluxDB shell command by issuing this command where -host/-port are mentioned at the beginning

     $ influx -host 192.168.11.35 -port 9600